 Why is my period blood brown?

-If you have ever wondered, “Why is my period blood brown?” then you are at the right place.
+The color of a woman’s period blood can indicate health conditions affecting her body.
 Although sometimes considered abnormal, many women experience brown or dark brown period blood towards the beginning or end of their periods.
 Others notice brown-tinged spotting mid-cycle.
 For most, this is considered normal and is not something to worry about.
-For some, though, brown period blood or brown discharge after periods may indicate an underlying health condition that requires medical attention.
+For some, brown period blood or brown discharge during their periods may indicate an underlying health condition requiring medical attention, such as fibroids.

-• Untitled design 23Menorrhagia (Heavy or prolonged menstruation that lasts longer than 7 days)
+• Heavy or prolonged menstruation lasting longer than 7 days

 • Anemia, which can lead to fatigue